 As an art school, the Willy St Art Center supported individual and collective artistic expression.
-Sharon encouraged her students to explore material, form, content, connection, and approach – and was never happier than the times when students picked up trash on Willy St and brought it into the center with them to turn into art.
+Sharon encouraged her students to explore material, form, content, connection, and approach – and was never happier than those times when students picked up trash on Willy St and brought it into the center to turn into art.

 The vision of the Williamson Street Art Center continues to be a place where people return for inspiration, stimulation, and renewal.

 As Sharon readies the house for periodic visits from the public, the gardens remain open to all.
-You can first discover art in the form of colorful paintings and found art sculpture in the front garden.
-Feel free to wander amid the gardens and ponds in back.
+You can first discover art in the form of colorful paintings, found art sculpture and a mosaic wall in the front garden.
+Then, feel free to wander amid the gardens and ponds in back.
 At the rear of the property you will come upon the studio, partially hidden by trees, and marvel at the murals covering all four sides of the building.
-Enjoy the large-scale mosaic works, installed by Sharon during the COVID summer of 2020.
-She plans more mural installations for the rear garden in 2021.
+Enjoy the large-scale mosaic works, installed by Sharon during the COVID summers of 2020 and 2021.